Masters Theses

 However, to encourage and promote the adoption of this system of buying and selling by the packers and producers, we need more information on the differences in carcass value of various weights and grades of hogs.

 There has been a considerable amount of experimental data obtained regarding dressing percentage and yield of primal cuts, but for the most part miscellaneous cuts, particularly offal data, have not received adequate emphasis in pork carcass evaluation.
-Since the offal is made up of all the by-products of the killing floor with the exception of thee carcass, it accounts for the differences found in dressing percentage.
+Since the offal is made up of all the by-products of the killing floor with the exception of the carcass, it accounts for the differences found in dressing percentage.
 Therefore, it would seem that this phase of pork carcass evaluation should warrant further study.

-Mr. W. W. Prince, President of the Chicago Union Stockyards, in a recent market talk summarized the present-day hog situation as follows: "The problem of marketing hogs on a quality basis can only be solved by the full cooperation of the entire industry, buyer, salesman, the terminal market, the universities, county farm agents, and the farmers themselves.
+Mr. W. W. Prince, President of the Chicago Union Stockyards, in a recent market talk summarized the present day hog situation as follows: "The problem of marketing hogs on a quality basis can only be solved by the full cooperation of the entire industry, buyer, salesman, the terminal market, the universities, county farm agents, and the farmers themselves.
 No one interest can succeed alone.
 The consumer wants lean meat.
 The demand from the housewife is overpowering and we must satisfy that demand."